apache/cloudstack-documentation/source/adminguide/storage.rst

 Creating a New Volume
 ~~~~~~~~~~~~~~~~~~~~~

-You can add more data disk volumes to a guest VM at any time, up to the
+You can add more data disk volumes to a Guest Instance at any time, up to the
 limits of your storage capacity.
 Both CloudStack administrators and
-users can add volumes to VM instances.
+Users can add volumes to Instances.
 When you create a new volume, it
 is stored as an entity in CloudStack, but the actual storage resources
 are not allocated on the physical storage device until you attach the
 volume.
 This optimization allows the CloudStack to provision the volume
 nearest to the guest that will use it when the first attachment is made.

-When creating a new volume from an existing ROOT volume snapshot,
+When creating a new volume from an existing ROOT Volume Snapshot,
 it is required to explicitly define a Disk offering (UI will offer only Disk
-offerings whose disk size is equal or bigger than the size of the snapshot).
+offerings whose disk size is equal or bigger than the size of the Snapshot).

 |volume-from-snap.png|

-When creating a new volume from an existing DATA volume snapshot, the disk offering
+When creating a new volume from an existing DATA Volume Snapshot, the disk offering
-associated with the snapshots (inherited from the original volume) is assigned
+associated with the Snapshots (inherited from the original volume) is assigned
 to the new volume.

 Using Local Storage for Data Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can create data volumes on local storage (supported with XenServer,
 KVM, and VMware).
-The data volume is placed on the same host as the VM
+The data volume is placed on the same host as the Instance,
-instance that is attached to the data volume.
+that is attached to the data volume.
 These local data volumes
-can be attached to virtual machines, detached, re-attached, and deleted
+can be attached to Instances, detached, re-attached, and deleted
 just as with the other types of data volume.

 Local storage is ideal for scenarios where persistence of data volumes